open-reception/website/src/content/docs/research/problem-analysis.md

 ## What can I expect?

-In a 15 to 30-minute conversation, we will discuss:
+In an about 15-minute conversation, we will discuss:

 - the workflows within your practice,
 - which software you might currently be using, and